lozaexequiel/provisioner/README.md

 ## Vagrantfile

 Each vagrantfile will download the provisioning scripts from this repository.
-The provisioning scripts will install the selected software on the virtual machine.
-The provisioning scripts are written in [bash](https://www.gnu.org/software/bash/).
+The provisioning scripts will install the selected software on the virtual machine and the shared folder will be mounted in the virtual machine as `/vagrant_data`.

 ## Install